Elementary Principles in Statistical Mechanics

-Elementary Principles in Statistical Mechanics, published in March 1902, is a work of scientific literature by Josiah Willard Gibbs which is considered to be the foundation of modern statistical mechanics.
+Elementary Principles in Statistical Mechanics, published in March 1902, is a scientific treatise by Josiah Willard Gibbs which is considered to be the foundation of modern statistical mechanics.
 Its full title was Elementary Principles in Statistical Mechanics, developed with especial reference to the rational foundation of thermodynamics.

 Overview

 In this book, Gibbs carefully showed how the laws of thermodynamics would arise exactly from a generic classical mechanical system, if one allowed for a certain natural uncertainty about the state of that system.